brand icon Apr11

 7. Lip Mask

-I love love love the The Oliveda F75 Olive Tree Therapy Lip Balm.
+I love love love the the F75 Olive Tree Therapy Lip Balm.
 It’s the best lip mask I’ve ever tried and I’ve tried a lot.
 Not only does it hydrate and my lips have completely stopped peeling since I use it, but they also look plumper and they have a more defined edge when I use it.
 It’s almost like it instantly improves the fine lines around my lips and decreases redness there.
 Once you try it, you’ll understand.
 It’s the best.

 Oliveda Hyaluronic Serum – When my skin needs an extra boost of hydration.